Vikas35Taliyan/Interior-Landing-page/readme.md

-## Name- Vikas kumar Taliyan

 ## Hashnode link- [Markdown guide](https://img.shields.io/badge/project-developer%20landingpage-green)
 ![skill](https://img.shields.io/badge/skill-css-yellow)

 # Developer landing page.
- In this Interior landing page project I used html and css.I learn more about position relative and others properties of css.
-Thanks to the Inueron team.
+ In this Interior landing page project I used HTML and CSS.
+I learn more about position relative and others properties of CSS.
+Thanks to the Inueron.ai for teaching us in depth.
 # Skills.
 * HTML
 * CSS